Measuring Principles

 The voltage supply Vs has two functions:

-2. it can be used to distinguish R-components (see next section) in waveforms when used during recording, thus enabling some signal feature details to assist in identifying some waveforms.
+- it can be used to distinguish R-components (see next chapter) in waveforms when used during recording, thus enabling some signal feature details to assist in identifying some waveforms.

 * Note: Electrode potentials should be taken seriously as a voltage source (Neher, 1974; Wkipedia).
 In Backus et al. (2009, 2018, 2020, and 2023) the electrode potentials are neglected or denied, which resulted in a neglect of their compensation by the user controlled DC voltage supply (Vs) and poor signals.